-- 1. Close the liftgate and the hood.
-Turn off the vehicle.

-- 2. Lock the vehicle in one of three ways:

-- Use the RKE transmitter.

-- Use the Keyless Access system.

-- With a door open, press the inside n.

-- After 30 seconds the alarm system will arm, and the indicator light will begin to slowly flash indicating the alarm system is operating.
-Pressing on the RKE transmitter a second time will

-bypass the 30-second delay and immediately arm the alarm system.
+- 1. Turn off the vehicle. - 2.
+Lock the vehicle with one of the following: - Use the RKE transmitter. - With a door open, press the inside n. - After 30 seconds the alarm system will arm, and the indicator light will begin to slowly flash indicating the alarm system is operating.
+Pressing on the RKE transmitter a second time will bypass the 30-second delay and immediately arm the alarm system.